squirrelphp/entities/README.md

     ])
     ->query('UPDATE :user:, :visit: SET :visit.timestamp: = ?
 WHERE :user.userId: = :visit.userId: AND :user.userId: = ?')
     ->withParameters([time(), 5])
-    ->confirmFreeformQueriesAreBadPractice('OK')
+    ->confirmFreeformQueriesAreNotRecommended('OK')
     ->write();
 ```

+The above query also shows the main drawback of multi table UPDATE queries - they are almost never portable to other database systems (because they are not part of the SQL standard), as the above query would work for MySQL, but would fail for Postgres or SQLite, as they have a different syntax / different restrictions.
+In many cases this might be fine if you get a real benefit from having such a custom query.

 You can use `writeAndReturnAffectedNumber` (instead of using `write`) to find out how many entries were found for the UPDATE.
+You need to call `confirmFreeformQueriesAreNotRecommended` with 'OK' in the query builder to make it clear that you have made a conscious decision to use freeform queries.